 WYW actively develops AI-driven automation tools for post-quantum cryptographic validation and side-channel mitigation.
 Within the context of PACT-PQC, WYW proposes to lead AI-related components such as: AI-assisted Fault Attack Detection (ALFA) using deep learning and signal classification.
 Automated Benchmarking Framework (CAT-PoC) integrating AI for anomaly detection and pattern recognition.
 Development of explainable AI modules to ensure transparency in PQC verification workflows.

-Academic Validation:- The research team has established peer-reviewed credibility through IEEE Journal publications in 2025, providing independent validation of their quantum advantage claims: 1.
+This work is supported by ongoing academic research and published studies: 1.
 Optimizing low-energy carbon IIoT systems with quantum algorithms: Performance evaluation and noise robustness. 🔗 https://arxiv.org/pdf/2503.00888 2.
 SentiQNF: A novel approach to sentiment analysis using quantum algorithms and neuro-fuzzy systems. 🔗 https://arxiv.org/pdf/2412.12731

 Led by Dr. Mohammad Haidar, WYW combines a strong academic foundation with global scientific impact.